tokenized/specification/README.md

 ## Getting Started

+### Supporting Software

+If you plan to change message structures, you will need to install protobuf to rebuild the message handling code.

+Get the base protobuf software [here](https://github.com/protocolbuffers/protobuf/releases/tag/v3.2.0).
+We are currently using 3.2.0.

+Then run this command to install the golang package so it will be able to build the golang versions of the message handling code.

+`go get -u github.com/golang/protobuf/protoc-gen-go`

+You may also need to add your golang bin directory to your path so protobuf can see protoc-gen-go.

+### Building

 To build the project from source, clone the GitHub repo and in a command line terminal.

     mkdir -p $GOPATH/src/github.com/tokenized